Industrial Heritage and Archeology—PhD

 - Michigan Tech’s Archaeology Laboratory supports the processing, documenting, and cataloging of artifacts from field excavations.

-Graduate Programs in Industrial Heritage and Archeology
+Graduate Programs in Industrial Heritage and Archaeology

 The MS in Industrial Archaeology prepares students for careers in cultural resource management firms or for additional academic study.
-Students pursuing the PhD in Industrial Heritage and Archeology explore and interpret the history of industry, work, and the associated material culture.
+Students pursuing the PhD in Industrial Heritage and Archaeology explore and interpret the history of industry, work, and the associated material culture.

 This program is characterized by interdisciplinary study, an emphasis upon material culture, and projects of scope and complexity.
 Research topics include the rise and decline of industrial facilities, the environmental consequences of past industrial developments, and heritage-related tourism, among others.

 To complete a doctoral degree, students must complete the following milestones:

 - Complete all course work and research credits (see credit requirements below)

 - Pass Qualifying Examination